-- a In the graph, not all LDCs are included.
-The group of African LDCs includes Haiti. - b The target refers to that set at the United Nations Fourth Conference on the LDCs, which is 7 per cent of GDP growth per annum.
-In the figure the target is redefined in per capita terms.
+- ^a In the graph, not all least developed countries are included.
+The group of African least developed countries includes Haiti. - b The target refers to that set at the United Nations Fourth Conference on the Least Developed Countries, which is 7 per cent of GDP growth per annum.
+In the figure, the target is redefined in per capita terms.